biphasic/website/content/posts/event-cameras-2025-part2/index.md

 * Keep it practical.
 Biologically-inspired approaches should not distract from deployment-grade ML solutions.

 The recipe that scales is: build a token stream that carries meaning, train it with cross‑modal supervision and self‑supervision that reflects real sensor noise, keep a compact scene memory that is cheap to update, and make computation conditional on activity rather than on a fixed clock.

+Binary events don't contain enough information on their own, so they must be aggregated in one form or another.
+Event sensors might move from binary outputs toward richer encodings at the pixel level, attach a dedicated processor to output richer representations, or they simply output what the world already knows well: another form of frames.
+While many researchers (including me) originally set out to work with binary events directly, I think it is time to swallow a bitter pill and accept that computer vision will depend on frames for the foreseeable future.
+My bet is currently on the latter, because the simplest solutions tend to win.

 Deep learning started out with 32 bit floating point, dense representations, and neuromorphic started out on the other end of the spectrum at binary, extremely sparse representations.
 They are converging, with neuromorphic realising that binary events are expensive to transmit, and deep learning embracing 4 bit activations and 2:4 sparsity.